 voiding the applicant’s attendance at a session and the prohibition to

-Applicants taking the Attorneys’ Examination are excused from the Wednesday sessions and will not be allowed into the examination test center on Wednesday.
+Applicants taking the Attorneys’ Exam are excused from the Wednesday sessions and will not be allowed into the exam test center on Wednesday.

 While every effort will be made to keep the environment of the